Things for people in Canada to know about the coronavirus

 HOW ABOUT FACE MASKS?
 WOULD THOSE HELP PROTECT ME?

+Social media companies including Facebook are working to remove false claims or conspiracy theories that have been flagged by global and local health authorities.

+If you are unsure about whether to trust information you find online, the organization News Media Canada suggests asking these four questions: Is it a credible source?
+Is the perspective biased?
+Are other sources reporting the same story?
+Is the story timely?

-— Sources: Health Canada, Public Health Ontario, World Health Organization, various public statements and interviews
+— Sources: Health Canada, Public Health Ontario, World Health Organization, News Media Canada, various public statements and interviews

 The Canadian Press